NatalieJClark/fizz_buzz/README.md

-# Test Driving FizzBuzz
+# Test Driving FizzBuzz in Java

 ## Introduction

 - This is my Test Driving FizzBuzz project for Makers SWE Specialism Module 1 - Learning Java & Its Tools
+- It is a challenge for the module

-## Challenge
+## Objectives
+- [x] Learn to test-drive programs in Java using Object Oriented Programming.

+Test Driving FizzBuzz in Java Challenge:
-Starting from scratch, test-drive an implementation of FizzBuzz that gives you the FizzBuzz value for a single number.
+- [x] Starting from scratch, test-drive an implementation of FizzBuzz that gives you the FizzBuzz value for a single number.
 For example:
 ```
 FizzBuzz fizzBuzz = new FizzBuzz();
 fizzBuzz.forNumber(1);